nsmithgpln/Python/README.md

-# Project Name
+# Python - CareerFoundry
-Repo contains a Python project created for Career Foundary in 2024-2025.
+Repo contains a Python project created for CareerFoundry in 2024-2025.